clem2507/Project_2-1_G5/README.md

 1)
     - Open your terminal
-    - Go to the Abalone folder (cd) and use the following commands:
+    - Go to the Abalon folder (cd) and use the following commands:

             gradle build